 The same access points and transportation networks that supply the international wildlife trade also supply a lesser known but thriving domestic bird trade (Nijman 2010, Harris et al. 2017) encompassing thousands of species and millions of individuals (Jepson and Ladle 2005, Chng et al. 2015, 2016, 2018, Chng and Eaton 2016, Rentschlar et al. 2018).
 The caged bird trade and Indonesia’s rapid rate of deforestation have driven avian species declines, extirpations, and extinctions (e.g. Javan pied starling (Gracupica jalla), Bali starling (Leucopsar rothschildi), straw-headed bulbul (Pycnonotus zeylanicus); Collar and Juniper 1992, Collar et al. 1994, Wright et al. 2001, Jepson and Ladle 2005, Harris et al. 2017, Bergin et al. 2017).
 Most of these declines have been documented on Java, which has the most dense human population of any island in the world, retains a small fraction of its historical forest, and is the cultural and demand center of the bird trade (Burivalova et al. 2017).

 Conservationists suspect that commercially valuable bird species in Kalimantan (Indonesian Borneo) are also declining (Lee et al. 2016) because recent and accelerating land use change (Miettinen et al. 2011, 2012) may have increased access to forested areas for trapping.
 However, Borneo’s remoteness and image as a bastion of pristine forest have shielded its bird trade from investigation prior to 2018, when Rentschlar et al. found that it is widespread and lucrative (Rentschlar et al. 2018).
 Contrary to its pristine reputation, Kalimantan lost an estimated 15.4% of its forested land area between 2000-2010 alone (Miettinen et al. 2011, 2012) to massive commercial expansion of oil palm plantations and logging combined with associated forest fires (Curran 2004).
-Sumatra has experienced similar changes to Kalimantan over a similar period, and Sumatran forest bird species that are sold for more money have declined more steeply, implicating the trade in their decline.
+Sumatra has experienced similar changes to Kalimantan over a similar period, and Sumatran forest bird species that are sold for more money have declined more steeply, implicating the trade in their decline [cite].
 Furthermore, commercially valuable birds are absent from Sumatran forest less than 5 km from a road (Harris et al. 2017).
 This information along with suspected declines of Bornean forest species (Harris et al. 2015) suggests that commercially valuable birds in Kalimantan are likely disappearing even from intact and protected forests.

 If these declines are occurring, and especially if they are occurring in protected areas species under extreme demand in the Indonesian bird trade such as grey-cheeked bulbul (Alophoixus tephrogenys) and white-rumped shama (Copsychus malabaricus) may quickly and quietly vanish in the manner of straw-headed bulbul (Lee et al. 2016, Bergin et al. 2017, Chiok et al. 2019).
 While forest birds are trapped and sold in Kalimantan (Rentschlar et al. 2018), no study has yet documented the effects of trapping on wild bird communities in Kalimantan.
 If trapping pressure on commercially valuable species is intense enough to exclude them from occupying near-road habitat in this remote location in Kalimantan, no corner of the archipelago is immune to trapping pressure.
 Because proximity to roads increases access to intact forest and thereby increases trapping pressure in nearby forest (Harris et al. 2017), we quantified effects of trapping by comparing habitat use of commercially valuable species to that of non-valuable species over a gradient of distance to roads.
 We hypothesized that commercially valuable birds would be less likely to be found near roads than non-valuable birds in Gunung Niyut Nature Reserve in West Kalimantan, Indonesia.
-We used a hierarchical community occupancy model to account for variation in detection and habitat effects.

 METHODS